aconlon-eccc/era5-based-hail/README.md

 - `full_ds`;
   - runs `hail_ds` and `null_ds`, and combines the results into a single dataframe.

-functions use the ERA5 data to compute the following meteorological values:
+The functions use the ERA5 data to compute the following meteorological values nd include them in the returned dataframes:
 ```python
 # calculated indices
 indices = ['bulk_shear_0_6_km', 'bulk_shear_0_3_km', 'bulk_shear_0_1_km', 'mean_wind_1_3_km', 'lapse_rate_0_3_km',
            'lapse_rate_2_6_km', 'wet_bulb_temperature_0_deg_height', 'cape', 'cin', 'cape_depth_90', 'cin_depth_90']
 ```
-They also use the observational data to associate a Boolean value to each event to indicate the severity of the hail (larger than 20 cm is considered severe by default); 1 for hail size larger than 20 cm, 0 for hail size smaller or equal to 20 cm.
-These computed values along with the ERA5 data, and our observation data, are used to populate a CSV file.
-It describes hourly conditions up to six hours before (`T-6`) and three hours after (`T+3`) the start time (`T`) of each hail report, producing a table with 1268 columns.
+They also use the hail size in the observational data to associate a Boolean value to each event to indicate wether or not it is a severe hail event (larger than 20 cm is considered severe by default); 1 for hail size larger than 20 cm, 0 for hail size smaller or equal to 20 cm.
+These computed values along with the ERA5 data, and our observational data, populate dataframe file.
+Each row describes hourly conditions up to six hours before (`T-6`) and three hours after (`T+3`) the start time (`T`) of each hail report, producing a table with 1268 columns.
 <!--
 Below are the variables we collect for each time step, `[T-6, T+3]` directly from the downloaded ERA5 data:
 ```python